 1. Juvenile Court records: Welfare and Institutions Code section 827 and California Rules of Court, rule 5.552, establish broad restrictions on the disclosure of juvenile court records.
 These laws reflect a general policy that, with certain limited exceptions, juvenile court records should remain confidential.
 (In re Keisha T. (1995) 38 Cal.App.4th 220, 225.)
 Specifically, section 827(a)(1)(P) permits juvenile court records to be inspected only by certain specified persons and "any other person who may be designated by court order of the judge of the juvenile court upon filing a petition."
 There is also an exception to this rule of confidentiality for certain records in cases brought under Welfare and Institutions Code section 602, in which the minor is charged with one or more specified violent offenses.
 (Welf. & Inst.
 Code, § 676.)
 In such cases, the charging petition, the minutes, and the jurisdictional and dispositional orders are available for public inspection (Welf. & Inst.
-Code, § 676, subd. (d)), unless the juvenile court judge enters an order prohibiting disclosure (Welf. & Inst.
-Code, § 676, subd. (e)).
-Thus, except for records enumerated in Welfare and Institutions Code section 676, if a record is part of a juvenile court file, it should be kept confidential and disclosed only as permitted under Welfare and Institutions Code section 827 and rule 5.552.
+Code, § 676(d)), unless the juvenile court judge enters an order prohibiting disclosure (Welf. & Inst.
+Code, § 676(e)).
+Thus, except for records enumerated in Welfare and Institutions Code section 676, if a record is part of a juvenile court file, it should be kept confidential and disclosed only as permitted under Welfare and Institutions Code section 827 and California Rules of Court, rule 5.552.
+Juvenile court records may also be subject to sealing orders under Welfare and Institutions Code sections 389, 781, and 786 (see § 10.3.2, "Sealed Records").